wallarm/product-documentation/docs/latest/user-guides/events/analyze-attack.md

 The listed behavioral attacks can be detected only after accumulating certain statistics the required amount of which depends on the corresponding trigger thresholds.
 Thus, in the first stage, before denylisting, Wallarm collects this information but all requests are passed and displayed within the `Monitoring` events.

-Once trigger thresholds are exceeded, malicious activity is considered to be detected, and Wallarm places the IP in the denylist, the node starts immediate blocking of requests originating from them.
+Once trigger thresholds are exceeded, malicious activity is considered to be detected, and Wallarm places the IP in the denylist, the node starts immediate blocking of all requests originating from them.

-As soon as sending of information about malicious requests from denylisted IPs is enabled, you will see `Blocked` attacks from these IPs in the event list.
+As soon as sending of information about requests from denylisted IPs is enabled, you will see `Blocked` requests from these IPs in the event list.
 This applies to manually denylisted IPs as well.

 ![!Events related to denylisted IPs - sending data enabled](../../images/user-guides/events/events-denylisted-export-enabled.png)